Anijah Mclaurin

 ADOBE ILLUSTRATOR

 Green Day Icons is a compact tribute to the band Green Day.
 Each icon is built to work tiny or huge—stickers, buttons, patches, socials, zine spreads.
 It’s a love letter in glyphs: fast, loud, and unmistakably Green Day.
+The project explores how identity can be captured through minimal design.
+The result is flexible, graphic, and expressive like the music itself.

 Gleeson Library INSIDER’S GUIDE: NAVIGATE, STUDY, SUCCEED!